timescale/docs/mst/integrations/metrics-datadog.md

 <Procedure>

-1. Sign in to your Managed Service for TimescaleDB portal.
+1. In [MST Portal][mst-login], choose the project you want to connect to Datadog, and click `Integration Endpoints`.
-1. Check that you are in the project that you want to connect to Datadog, and click `Integration Endpoints`.
+1. Select `Datadog`, then choose `Create new`.
-1. In the `Datadog` section, click `Add new endpoint`, and complete these details:
+2. In `Add new Datadog service integration`. complete these details:
     *   In the `Endpoint integration` section, give your endpoint a name, and paste the API key from your Datadog dashboard.
 Ensure you choose the site location that matches where your Datadog service is hosted.